ValeLang/Vale/docs/Metacall.md

  * Less run-time cost: Later on, we'd hopefully find a way to shortcut past some of the run-time costs here.
 Metacall currently seems very much like an interpreter, which is definitely fine for the vast majority of use cases.
 Perhaps someday there would a way to make it more into a _compiler_ itself, where it could generate a static library with a standard C interface which we could call.
 One can dream!

-## Step 4: Other Languages Depending on Valec
+## Step 4: Other Languages Depending on Vale

 ### Usage